dwpeng/filterx-c/README.md

 - `m=[Number]`: means the file contains N-related key-same rows, default is 1.
 - `M=[Number]`: means the file contains N-related key-different rows, default is UINT32_MAX.
+- `k=[String]`: means choose which column as the key, use a string to represent the column.

+  - use a `[number][column_type]` to represent the column, for example, `1s` means the first column is a string type
+  - there are 3 column types: `s` means string, `i` means integer, `f` means float
-- `k=1s2i3I`: means choose the first column as string, the second column as int, and the third column as int.
-Lowercase means the column is ascending, and uppercase means the column is descending.
+  - the lowercase means the column is sorted from small to large, the uppercase means the column is sorted from large to small

 - `[Number]`: means the number of the group-id, `1` means the group-id is 1.
 The group which id is 1 will be applied to all files defaultly.
 - `p=[Char]`: means the placeholder of the output file, each file can have a different placeholder, default is `-`.
 If the placeholder is `*` or `&`, you need add `\` before it like `\*` or `\&`.
 Or you can add `" "` to the group filter like `-2 "p=*"`.
 - `s=[Char]`: means the separator of the input file, default is `\t`.